Ancient Steam, Classic Crocodiles

 and Mountain Railways in Switzerland

-Wednesday 27 May to Tuesday 2 June 2026
+Wednesday 18 to Tuesday 24 November 2026

 An exciting one-off tour with some of the most iconic steam, vintage diesel and ancient electric locomotives in Switzerland, plus paddle steamers on beautiful mountain lakes.